milan-codes/PMI_C2_beadando/README.md

 ## Notes
 - Minimum JDK: 14
-- Documentation of what each method, in a specific class, does can be found inside the files.
+- Documentation of what each method, in a specific class, does, can be found inside the files.